polterguy/anarq/README.md

 as Reddit, Facebook and Twitter.

 Its name is a play upon the two Greek words _"an"_ and _"archy"_ implying _"no leaders"_ or _"no hierarchy"_,
 adding the Q in its name simply for fun.
-It's Open Source, but you will need a license of [Magic](https://github.com/polterguy/magic) to run it.
+It is Open Source, but you will need a license of [Magic](https://github.com/polterguy/magic) to run it.

 ## Implementation details